 That's not the only benefit you'll get from gamification either.
 Read on to find out what else you can reap from it.

 It Keeps Users Coming Back

 If you do gamification right, it'll keep users coming back for more all the time.
-Whether it's because they love the game you've placed on your website or they're working towards racking up enough points for a discount, you'll have sunk your hooks into them.
+Whether it's because they love the game you've placed on your website or they're working towards racking up enough points for a discount, you've inadvertently created a loyalty program.

 This helps your brand stay top of mind, meaning these users will most likely buy from you when the time is right.
 It can also help with brand awareness, as each time these users come back, they get more and more familiar with your brand and its messages.

 You Can Capture Information Unobtrusively

 Remember the wheel spin example from above?
 You can use this to capture user information without being too in their face about it.
 If they've landed on a space that gives them $5 off their next purchase, the next screen can be a form they can fill out so you can email them their coupon.

 They get a discount, and you get their data.
 It's a win-win situation.